VitorCBSB/HetrisV2/README.md

 As for the actual code organization, as I mentioned before, I really like [Gloss's](https://hackage.haskell.org/package/gloss) API.
 So much so, in fact, that I made something similar to its `play` function and adapted it to be used with SDL2.
 It's called `mainLoop` (located in the `UtilsSDL` module).
 For those who are not familiar with that, it basically means that our `mainLoop` takes a bunch of arguments, the most important of which are:

-- An input function that changes the state of our game in response to things like keyboard presses and mouse movement, with the type: `SDL.EventPayload -> world -> IO world`
+- An input function that changes the state of our game in response to things like keyboard presses and mouse movement, with the type: `SDL.EventPayload -> world -> IO (Maybe world)`
-- A tick function which has a delta time argument, which changes the state of our game in response to time, with the type: `Double -> world -> IO world`
+- A tick function which has a delta time argument, which changes the state of our game in response to time, with the type: `Double -> world -> IO (Maybe world)`
 - A render function, responsible for printing the current state of our game to the screen, with the type: `SDL.Renderer -> world -> IO ()`

 `world` in that context is a type variable.
+The `input` and `tick` functions both use `Maybe` to indicate whether the game should be closed by returning `Nothing` or keep running by returning a new `world`.

 In the case of our game `world = MainState` (as defined in the `Types` module).
-Their definitions can be found inside the `Main` module.
+The `input`, `tick` and `render` function declarations that run our game can be found inside the `Main` module.

 Speaking of `MainState`, it contains all assets loaded at startup as well as a sum type that controls the current "context" of the game (I called it `mainPhase` but it probably deserves a more fitting name).
-For instance, this is what it looks like:
+This is what that sum type looks like:

 ```
 data MainStatePhase